tableau/tabcmd/docs/tabcmd_cmd.md

 ## login
-Logs in a Tableau Online user.
+Logs in a Tableau Cloud user.

 <div class="alert alert-info"><strong>Note</strong>: When you use tabcmd you cannot use SAML single sign-on (SSO), even if your site is configured to use SAML.
 To log in, you must pass the user name and password or token name and token of a user who has been created in your site.
 You will have the permissions of the Tableau Server user that you're signed in as.</div>